New graduation date, plans unveiled for Dubuque Senior, Hempstead

-Dubuque Community Schools today announced graduation dates for the Class of 2020 after the original ceremony was postponed due to the COVID-19 pandemic.
+Dubuque Community Schools on Tuesday announced graduation dates for the Class of 2020 after the original ceremony was postponed due to the COVID-19 pandemic.

-Graduation now is set for Saturday, June 27, with a backup date of Saturday, July 25, if the ceremony cannot be held in June, according to a pres release.
+Graduation now is set for Saturday, June 27, with a backup date of Saturday, July 25, if the ceremony cannot be held in June, according to a press release.

 “It’s really important to us to honor the Class of 2020 with an in-person graduation if at all possible,” said Superintendent Stan Rheingans.
 “This is a group that’s missed out on a lot of their senior year.”